patricklaw/clortho/docs/index.rst

     See the License for the specific language governing permissions and limitations under the License.

 ..
-Zuul documentation master file, created by sphinx-quickstart on Mon Dec  3 11:32:23 2012.
+Clortho documentation master file, created by sphinx-quickstart on Mon Dec  3 11:32:23 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Zuul's documentation!
+Welcome to Clortho's documentation!
 ================================

 Contents: